 Here is a poster that makes the most of color contrast and uses brush strokes that intervene with the design itself to create a striking impact.
 Not only do the colors scream for attention, but the intricate layering of textured paint and design elements in the middle of the image.

-Visual interest can also be added to a composition through the use of a photograph.
-Playing with transparency and color adjustment, photography can work wonders in helping create the sense of texture, all the while illustrating highly detailed sceneries.
+Visual interest can also be added to composition through the use of a photograph.
+Playing with transparency and color adjustment, photography can work wonders in helping create a sense of texture, all the while illustrating highly detailed sceneries.

 A notable example of not just photography used as texture, but simple geometric patterns and the use of color to create visual interest and evoke curiosity.